Marshall Keeble

 Marshall Keeble (December 7, 1878 in Murfreesboro, Tennessee – April 20, 1968 in Nashville, Tennessee) was an African American preacher of the church of Christ, whose successful career notably bridged a racial divide in an important American religious movement prior to the Civil Rights Movement.
 Over the course of his 50-year career as a gospel preacher, he was credited with starting almost every African-American church of Christ in the state of Tennessee.
 Keeble enjoyed an almost unrivaled position as an African-American subject of hagiographical biography by white contemporaries within the church of which Keeble was a member.
 A notable example of this is Roll Jordan Roll by fellow minister and longtime Keeble associate, J. E. Choate.

-Early life
+Early life and education

 Marshall Keeble was the son of Robert and Mittie Keeble, both of whom had been slaves.

 Marshall and his family moved to Nashville about 1883.
 He attended school in Nashville, but did not progress beyond the seventh grade.
 Despite this, he went on to become an entrepreneur and an accomplished debater.